brockai/brockai/README.md

 Hi I'm Brock,

 This repo is used to build out Machine Learning (ML) and Artificial Intelligence (AI) prototypes that can be added to desktop and mobile apps.
-You can see it in action at brockai.com.
+You can see it in action at <a href="https://brockai.com" target="_blank">brockai.com</a>.

 ## Our Stack
 - Frontend: React/NextJS/TailwindCSS/Streamlit